 Members Voluntary Liquidation (MVL)

-A members' voluntary liquidation (MVL) is a procedure only available to a solvent company and enables the directors and shareholders to close down a company and appoint a liquidator to realise the remaining assets and discharge any remaining liabilities.
-The remaining funds can then be distributed to shareholders.
+A members' voluntary liquidation otherwise known as an MVL, is a procedure only available to a solvent company which enables the directors and shareholders to close down a company.
+A liquidator is appointed to take care of the MVL process by realising the remaining assets and discharging any remaining liabilities.
+The remaining funds can then be distributed to the shareholders accordingly and the company is then dissolved.

 - Distributions to shareholders are required following cessation of the business (these can be done in a tax efficient manner).